 “I am completely confident that there was no request that the White House intervene with the FTC,” the lawyer, Jonathan Jacobson of Wilson Sonsini Goodrich & Rosati PC, said during an American Bar Association panel discussion of the case Jan.
 11 in Washington in response to a question from the audience.

 The FTC voted 5-0 on Jan.
 3 to close its 20-month investigation into whether Mountain View, California-based Google unfairly skewed its search results.
 The company said it would voluntarily remove restrictions on the use of its online search-advertising platform and offer companies the option of keeping their content out of Google’s search results.

-The decision to close the probe without any enforcement action was a blow to competitors including Microsoft, Yelp Inc. (YELP) and Expedia Inc. (EXPE) An alliance of such e-commerce and Web-search companies pressed the agency to bring a lawsuit, claiming Google’s dominance of Internet search, combined with the company favoring its own services in answers to consumer queries, violated antitrust laws.
+The decision to close the probe without any enforcement action was a blow to competitors including Microsoft, Yelp Inc. (YELP:US) and Expedia Inc. (EXPE:US) An alliance of such e-commerce and Web-search companies pressed the agency to bring a lawsuit, claiming Google’s dominance of Internet search, combined with the company favoring its own services in answers to consumer queries, violated antitrust laws.

 Charles “Rick” Rule, a lawyer at Cadwalader, Wickersham & Taft LLP who represents Microsoft, said during the discussion Jan.
 11 that the decision, including the FTC’s “unprecedented and extraordinary reliance on unilateral commitments,” was “so inconsistent with antitrust precedent that it raises questions” about whether political influence was a consideration.

 Rule, who said Congress should consider looking at the decision, also called on the antitrust division of the U.S. Justice Department to “pick up the job of investigating Google.”
 The Justice Department prosecuted a monopoly case against Redmond, Washington-based Microsoft in 1998.